 Our tour guide didn’t seem very forthcoming with information about the canyon.
 So what I know about the canyon came from overhearing other tour guides and looking on Wikipedia for this blog post.

-When we finally climbed down the stairs into the canyon we had tour guides telling us to move further into the canyon (something physically impossible due to the number of people down there).
+When we finally climbed down the stairs into the canyon we had tour guides telling us to move further into the canyon.
+This was something physically impossible due to the number of people down there.